KeyboardKit/KeyboardKit/README.md

 KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales.
 Going pro is also a way to support this project.
 [Read more here][Pro].

-You can try KeyboardKit Pro in the demo app, by activating the commented out `setupPro` line in the demo app's `KeyboardViewController`.
+KeyboardKit Pro is enabled by default in the demo app.
+It gives the demo app access to many locales and a fully functional autocomplete engine.

 ## SwiftUI vs. UIKit

 KeyboardKit supports both `SwiftUI` and `UIKit`, but SwiftUI is the main focus going forward.

 You can read more about UIKit support [here][UIKit].
 The rest of this readme assumes that you're using SwiftUI, although most information is valid for both UIKit and SwiftUI.

+### Important about SwiftUI previews

+KeyboardKit contains color and text resources that are embedded within the Swift package and CocoaPods Pod.
+However, SwiftUI previews outside the original package cannot access there resources, since the `.module` bundle isn't defined.

+Until this is solved in SwiftUI and SPM, call `KeyboardPreviews.enable()` in each preview to use fake colors and texts that don't break the preview.

 ## Features